cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/aws.md

   * `cloudify.relationships.depends_on`:
     * `cloudify.nodes.aws.ec2.Interface`: Connect to a certain ENI.

-### Elastic IP Examples
+### Elastic IP Example

 **Connecting a VM to a nic and an IP**

-Create an IP and have it attached to a VM and a NIC.
+Creates an IP and have it attached to a VM and a NIC.

 ```yaml
   vm: